Submission Preparation Checklist

 The manuscript should be typewritten in double line spacing, justified paragraphs with 1” margin on both sides, using the fonts Time New Roman size 12", not to exceed 30 pages (including references).
 Titles only should be bold.
 References should be in single-line spacing.

 4. Title Page

 The title page is a separate page before the text.
+The title should not contain more than 15 words.
 It should include the following information: